easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dps-apv/README.md

 Now copy axxx-dps-apv-web/target/*war in its webapps directory, go in bin/ directory and start it :

 	./catalina.sh run

+If the following error message is displayed :

+	The BASEDIR environment variable is not defined correctly This environment variable is needed to run this program

+Just go in bin folder and execute the following command :

+	chmod +x *.sh

+Then start Tomcat with the command ./catalina.sh run or ./startup.sh

 #### Debugging :